fygar256/general-assembler-axx/README.md

 ・Floating point

-For example, suppose we have a processor with floating point as an operand, and `MOVF fa,3.14' loads 3.14 into the fa register, and its opcode is 01.
+For example, suppose we have a processor with floating point as an operand, and ｀MOVF fa,3.14｀ loads 3.14 into the fa register, and its opcode is 01.
 In that case, the pattern data is,

 ```
 MOVF FA,d 01,d>>24&0xff,d>>16&0xff,d>>8&0xff,d&0xff